etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 The physical description of columns using this references must be **number**.

-!!!note
+!!! note
-The way decimal numbers are represented is defined in _config/Format.xml_ file with these equivalences:
+    The way decimal numbers are represented is defined in `_config/Format.xml_` file with these equivalences:
     _ euroEdition: Amount
     _ qtyEdition: Quantity
     _ priceEdition: Price
     _ IntegerEdition: Integer \* generalQtyEdition: General Quantity and Number

 ##### Price